Publishing FAQ

 TEACH Services pays royalties based on the book’s SRP price.
 That means for a $10.00 book with a 10% royalty rate, you will earn $1.00 per book sold.

-NOTE: Some publishers pay Authors “royalties on net sales.”
-Publishers sell to book outlets at different prices.
-For example, a publisher might offer a sizeable wholesale discount to a national distributor while offering a lower discount to bookstores that only buy a few copies.
-Royalty rates based on net sales (after deducting all the price differences, deals, and operating costs) may have a higher royalty percentage but offer less income to the Author.
-For example, a book with a $10.00 SRP sold at a 70% discount would be a $3.00 sale.
-If TEACH Services pays a 10% royalty on a $10.00 book, you would receive $1.00 for each book we sell, while another publisher paying 12% of Net would pay the Author $0.36—about a third of what TEACH Services pays their Authors for this same sale.
+NOTE: Don't get scammed by promises of higher royalties.
+Royalty rates based on net sales (after deducting all the price differences, deals, and operating costs) may have a higher royalty percentage but offer less total income to the Author.
+For example, a book with a $10.00 SRP sold at a 70% discount would be a $5.00 sale.
+If TEACH Services pays a 10% royalty on a book with $10.00 SRP, you would receive $1.00 for each book we sell; however, a publisher paying 12% of Net would pay the Author $0.36.

 Book royalties sound great at this point.
 You’re making money on every sale, and 10-12 percent of the SRP on every sale the publisher and their distributors sell can add up very quickly.